Broncos trade Demaryius Thomas to Texans

 He badly wanted one more productive season out of receiver Demaryius Thomas, perhaps, even, against Elway’s better judgment.
 The sentimentality for one of the Broncos’ all-time greats came at a cost.
 The Broncos picked up D.T.’s $4 million option bonus in March, which then essentially exercised his $8.5 million salary for the 2018 season.

-A Broncos future that first time in nine seasons will not have Thomas as a receiver.
+A Broncos future that first time in 8 1/2 seasons will not have Thomas as a receiver.
 The Broncos traded Thomas to the Houston Texans in exchange for a fourth-round pick in the 2019 draft.
-The teams also swapped seventh-round picks in next year's draft.
+The Broncos probably gave a little bit back when the teams also swapped seventh-round picks in next year's draft.
+The Broncos at 3-5 figure to have had a better 7th-round pick than the 5-3 Texans.

 "With the youth we have at receiver, we wanted to get them on the field and Demaryius goes to a team that wanted him,'' Elway told 9NEWS.
 "It was best for both sides.
 We weren't going to do this unless we got value.
 We weren't taking less than a fourth.